ItWorksButGitHub

 Run it before your prototype becomes production.

-A demo can look done while the repo is still leaking, trusting the browser, or shipping desktop permissions with the doors open.
+A demo can look done while the repo is still leaking, trusting the browser, shipping stale dependencies, or leaving desktop permissions wide open.